Spokane, Washington: So Much to See and Do

 The company headquarters offers a 360-degree view of The Prosser Butte, a high mesa with farm fields all around it.
 This is a low, flat summit… a beautiful place for riding so low to the Earth.

 In the distance is Medical Lake, all of this was formed by glaciers rolling their terrible selves through and creating these flat areas beside the hills.

 Fairchild Air Force Base an Anchor

 Eastern Washington’s economy benefits from a large air force base, Fairchild AFB, that employs nearly 8000 people.
 There, ancient KC-135 refueling tankers practice take-offs and landings and are serviced.
-This is a stategic part of the US Army’s might, since everything in the army needs gas to take off.
+This is a strategic part of the US Army’s might since everything in the army needs gas to take off.

 There’s a large casino owned by a local Indian tribe that gleams like Emerald City above the flat rolling plains of the region.
 I sat and had dinner next to the assistant GM of the Northern Quest Resort and Casino.
 Phil Haugen, a vigorous looking man who is enthusiastic about his job, was raised in the tribe and grew up poor, like most of his relatives.

 Haugen told me at dinner about how bad things were for the tribe in 1965.
 “There were only 125 members of the Kalispel tribe, one telephone, and only three houses had running water,” he said.